Kpytoo/DutchCardGame/README.md

 You can check them out in the CARDS folder.

 # -- Music --
-This project contains one main theme song and multiple card sound effects. <br/>
+This project contains one main theme song and multiple sound effects. <br/>
 The application used was FL Studio (check it out here: https://www.image-line.com/) <br/>

 ## - Main theme song